-First aid kits - One major first aid kit for the entire group must be included, in addition to one basic first aid kit for each large craft on the trip.
+A major first aid kit is required and must be carried on each trip.
+A smaller kit must be carried on each additional boat or unsupported kayak/canoe.
 A major first aid kit should include supplies for treating medical emergencies and traumatic injuries (gloves, facial barrier, splinting material, trauma dressings, etc.).
 A minor first aid kit should include supplies for treating minor wounds and injuries.

 Each group must carry and use at least one container toilet system that is washable, reusable, and will not leak when inverted to carry out human waste on multi-day trips.
 It must be accessible for use during the day.
 Bag systems (such as wag bags or PET systems) are not permitted.
 Toilet systems are strongly recommended, but not required, on one-day trips.